Journal of Intercultural Communication Research

 Journal of Intercultural Communication Research is a peer-reviewed academic journal covering qualitative and quantitative research that focuses on interrelationships between culture and communication.
-The journal is published by Routledge on behalf of the World Communication Association and the editor-in-chief is Stephen Croucher.
+The journal is published by Routledge on behalf of the World Communication Association and the editor-in-chief is Diyako Rahmani.

 Abstracting and indexing

 The journal is abstracted and indexed in Communication and Mass Media Complete.